Sam-Osian/PFD-toolkit/docs/extractor/summarising.md

 ```

 !!! note
-    For more information on screening reports, see [here](../screener/index.md).
+    For more information on filtering reports, see [Filter reports with a query](../screener/index.md).

 Following this, we can generate summaries of our screened/filtered reports: